InstagramScheduling

 Getting Started Checklist (10 Steps)

-Ready to start batch scheduling Instagram Reels and posts?
+Ready to start batch scheduling Instagram Reels?
 Follow this checklist:

 1. Switch to Instagram Business or Creator account — Required for Meta Business Suite and analytics